Is there a risk of catching Ebola from bats in the UK?

-A very small number of bats in the UK carry European Bat Lyssavirus Type 2- EBLV2 (a rabies virus), wearing thick gloves if you need to handle will remove the risk to the handler.
+A small number of bats in the UK carry European Bat Lyssaviruses (EBLVs).
+Wearing thick gloves if you need to handle a bat will reduce the risk to the handler, as the virus can only be transmitted via direct contact (e.g. a bite or a scratch).
 There are no other diseases known to be carried by UK bats that can affect humans.

 Will bats give my pets disease?

 There are no known cases of a pet contracting a disease from a bat in the UK.
 Bats are very shy creatures, preferring to roost away from people or their pets.
 The only time that a pet is likely to come into contact with a bat is during dusk or dawn when bats are leaving or returning to their roosts and flying lower to the ground (and could be more easily caught).
 As bats are wild animals it is always advisable to minimise any contact with pets as far as possible, such as keeping cats in around dusk time.